tamglaeser/tamglaeser.github.io/index.md

 <p>Outside a bookstore in Paris, France.</p>
 </div>

 Hello!
-I'm a senior studying Computer Science and Mathematics at Tulane University with a minor in French.
+I'm doing my Master's in Computer Science (Software Engineering) at Paul Sabatier University in Toulouse, France.
 Here you will find all my projects.